sheila-anne/sheila-anne/src/pages/glimmer.md

 ---
 bannerImage: /img/glimmer-hero.png
 bannerImageHeadline: Glimmer, brought to you by Sheila Anne
-templateKey: "anti-hustle-videos"
+templateKey: "pura-vida-retreat"
-path: /glimmer-videos-2024
+path: /glimmer
 pageTitle: Glimmer Replay Library
+pageDescription: >
-pageDescription: All of the videos for January 2024's Glimmer program will be hosted here.
+  All of the videos for January 2024's Glimmer program will be hosted here.
 ---

+![Replay library](/img/glimmer-hero.png)

 # Glimmer Replay Library

-![Replay library](/img/glimmer-hero.png)

 [Link to join ALL live calls](https://us02web.zoom.us/j/4647885921)